Pride vs Humility: Differences, Charts, and Activities to Teach Your Kids

 Lesson #1

-*A shy young girl named Jane worked very hard on her own to keep good grades in school.
+*A shy young girl named Jane worked very hard to keep good grades in school.
 As a result, she graduated at the top of her class and won several scholarships for her college education.

-For the first time, at her graduation ceremony, Jane held her chin a little higher and felt pride in her accomplishments.
+At her graduation ceremony, Jane held her chin a little higher for the first time and felt pride in her accomplishments.
 She didn’t feel better than other students, but she did feel she made herself a better person because of her years of hard work.

 *Another young girl named Jill had all the best tutors and educational assistance her parents could buy.
 She, too, graduated at the top of her class and won several scholarships for her college education.